Group Sequential Design with Posterior and Posterior Predictive Probabilities: Preliminaries

 The posterior predictive distribution can be obtained analytically for simple models with conjugate priors \citep{saville2014utility}, but the \emph{intensive} simulation-based procedure that follows is generally applicable.
 First, a sample value $\boldsymbol{\theta}^{_{(m)}}$ is drawn from the posterior distribution $p\left(\boldsymbol{\theta}~|~\mathcal{D}_{n_{t}}\right)$.
 Second, $n_T - n_t$ observations are generated from the assumed model $p(y~|~\boldsymbol{\theta}^{_{(m)}})$ and combined with $\mathcal{D}_{n_{t}}$ to create $\mathcal{D}_{n_{T}}^{_{(m)}}$.
 Third, the posterior distribution $p\left(\boldsymbol{\theta}~|~\mathcal{D}_{n_{T}}^{_{(m)}}\right)$ is approximated to compute the posterior probability $\Pr(H_{1}~|~\mathcal{D}_{n_T}^{_{(m)}})$.
 These three steps are repeated $M$ times.
 The posterior predictive probability in (\ref{eq:ppp.def}) is estimated as $M^{-1}\sum_{m = 1}^M\mathbb{I}\{\Pr(H_{1}~|~\mathcal{D}_{n_T}^{_{(m)}}) \ge \gamma_T\}$.

 The data, indexed by the sample size $n$ for the first analysis, define a vector of $T-1$ posterior predictive probabilities:

-Posterior predictive probabilities are not used for decision making in our hypothetical design that precludes early stopping.
-However, these probabilities will later be used to inform interim decisions.
+These posterior predictive probabilities will later be used to inform interim decisions in GSDs with early stopping.
 As detailed in Section \ref{sec:stop}, we can assess error probabilities in sequential designs \emph{with} early stopping under various scenarios using the joint sampling distribution of the posterior probabilities in (\ref{eq:pp}) and the posterior predictive probabilities in (\ref{eq:ppp}).
 We jointly refer to these probabilities as